ClaireLally8/Waggy-Box/README.md

 ### **Heroku Deployment**

 <br>
-To deploy Waggy Box on heroku, the following steps need be taken:
+To deploy Waggy Box on Heroku, the following steps need be taken:

 1) Creating a requirements.txt file, filled with all installed modules.
-This can be done by typing the follwing into the terminal:
+This can be done by typing the following into the terminal:

         pip freeze > requirements.txt
 2) Create a Procfile with the following command in the terminal:

         echo web: python app.py > Procfile
-3) Git Add, git commit & git push these to github.
+3) Git add, git commit & git push these to Github.
-4) Create a project on heroku by clicking the `new` button and setting your project name & region.
+4) Create a project on Heroku by clicking the `new` button and setting your project name & region.
-5) From the heroku dashboard of your newly created application, click on "Deploy" > "Deployment method" and select GitHub
+5) From the Heroku dashboard of your newly created application, click on "Deploy" > "Deployment method" and select GitHub
-6) Confirm the linking of the heroku app to the correct GitHub repository.
+6) Confirm the linking of the Heroku app to the correct GitHub repository.
 7) Head over to the settings page & click on reveal config vars -> You need to set the following config variables:
     | Key | Value |
     --- | ---